Plymouth Gin: Commercial history

 The established distilling business of Fox & Williamson began the distilling of the Plymouth brand in 1793.
-Soon, the business was to become known as Coates & Co., which it remained until March 2004.
+Soon the business became known as Coates & Co., which it remained until March 2004.
+The Plymouth brand of gin has been produced at the same Plymouth distillery using the same original recipe, with only brief interruption, since 1793.

 By the 1990s, sales of gin across the board had declined substantially, and Plymouth Gin specifically was doing poorly, with sales down to 7,000 cases a year; its owner, Allied Domecq, was focusing on Beefeater Gin, its one-time rival that was by then owned by the same company.
 In 1996, the brand was sold by Allied Lyons to a management group headed by Charles Rolls.
-In March of 1998, the new owners initiated a brand re-launch, positioning it as a premium brand with new packaging that recreated the original bottle, including a mock-engraving of its thirsty monk mascot positioned toward the bottom of the bottle, referencing the brand motto "when his feet are dry it's time to buy."
+In March 1998, the new owners initiated a brand re-launch, positioning it as a premium brand with new packaging that recreated the original bottle, including a mock-engraving of its thirsty monk mascot positioned toward the bottom of the bottle, referencing the brand motto "when his feet are dry it's time to buy."

 After turning the company around, they sold it in 2005 to the Swedish company V&S Group, which also made Absolut Vodka.
 The brand is now owned and distributed by the French company Pernod Ricard as a result of its purchase of V&S in 2008.